 Lorelei and the Rhine

 Henderson also describes Peg as “a sort of Lorelei” (1879: 265).
-A lorelei is a female spirit, very similar to a siren.
+A lorelei is a female water nymph.
 A large rock formation on the River Rhine in Germany shares the name.

-Figures like Jenny Greenteeth appear in river folklore all over the world.
-Japan has the Kappa, monkey-like creatures fond of human blood.
-Australia has the Bunyip, with its tusks, flippers, and horse’s tails.
 People told many of these stories to keep vulnerable members of the community away from deep water.
 That’s even an issue today when many people can swim.
+Underwater currents, or extremely cold water, can both make otherwise tempting rivers dangerous places

 Henderson relates a superstition from County Durham that drowned bodies floated on the ninth day after their death.
 Another legend claims a way to find bodies discarded in rivers: weight a loaf of bread with quicksilver and float it on the water.
 It should head for the body and float above it (1879: 59).